-If you suffer from any kind of pain, one of the natural responses is to massage the area.
-In most cases, this can actually be an effective remedy.
-Unfortunately, you cannot always reach all of the areas on your body where you feel pain.
-This makes self-massaging complicated.
-Luckily, those that suffer from heel pain can easily massage their feet to relieve symptoms.
+If you suffer from any kind of pain, one of the most natural responses is to massage the area.
+In some cases, this can actually be an effective remedy.
+Self-massage can be easily performed on the feet and heels, and it is a great way to provide temporary pain relief and stimulate blood flow to the area.

-While massaging the bottom of your foot is not a treatment option for your heel pain, it will allow you to quickly relieve pain you are experiencing in the short-term.
-And it is often more effective than simply resting the feet.
-In addition, a massage can be performed at anytime of day.
-Therefore, you can massage your feet before you go on a run, after you get done, when you are watching tv, when you wake up in the morning, and any other time of the day that you might need relief.
+While massaging the bottom of your foot is not a permanent treatment option for plantar fasciitis, it will allow you to quickly relieve pain you are experiencing in the short-term, and it is more effective than simply resting your feet.
+In addition, a massage can be performed any time throughout the day when you are experiencing heel pain.
+Whether your feet hurt after you exercise, when you get home from work, while watching TV, first thing in the morning, or any other time throughout your day, you can perform self-massage to help relieve pain.

 Other Options for Self-Massage